parion/theoretical-cs-studymaterials/README.md

 However, Ryan Dougherty has a [YouTube playlist](https://www.youtube.com/playlist?list=PLhDf93xuCzIHRsAK-GpPt_dHJBNvFS7Bf) of all his recordings for his Spring 2017 CSE 355 recitations.
 Most videos will look identical to others since Ryan had multiple recitations every week.

 ### Previous Final Exam Review Session
-For the Spring 2017 CSE 355 class, Ryan held a final exam review session during class.
+For the ASU Spring 2017 CSE 355 class, Ryan held a final exam review session during class.
 The video can be seen [here](https://youtu.be/B78ZPXRseIU).
 Do note that some of the content may have changed since.

 ## Contributing
 If you wish to help mantain, update, or fix the information in this repository, great!
 Please feel free to suggest external resources and sample problems, suggest typo fixes, etc. There are two ways you can contribute.